snjax/bellman_cube/README.md

 `cargo build`

-`cargo test` runs test proofs using both example circuits.
-Tests are located at the bottom of their source files.

-`cargo run` runs the `cube.rs` example proof in the main file.
+`cargo run` runs the example proof in the main file.